EmbySupport/Emby.Docs/M3U-Tuners.md

 Emby Live TV supports setting up M3U files as TV Tuners.
 Each M3U file will contain a list of channels, along with information such as channel name, id, and how to play the channel.

-See examples of m3u files at http://xmtvplayer.com/build-m3u-file (skip down to the HTTP Live Streaming & ignore the top section)

 To add an M3U tuner, simply open the Emby Server dashboard, navigate to Live TV, then click Add underneath tuner devices.

 ![](images/server/livetvtuneradd.png)